istio/istio.io/content/en/blog/2021/zero-config-istio/index.md

 To get started, check out our [getting started](/docs/setup/getting-started/) documentation, where you will learn how to install Istio.
 If you are already familiar, you can simply run `istioctl install`.

-Next, we will explore all the benefits Istio provides us, without configuration.
+Next, we will explore all the benefits Istio provides us, without any configuration or changes to application code.

 ## Security